tjdragonhash/hedera22-dlobex/README.md

 - A trade implementation using the ERC20 approve method with a penalizing system should the user misbehave
 - A [CLI](https://en.wikipedia.org/wiki/Command-line_interface) to interact with the Smart Contract written in Java
 - Support for HSM ([Hardware Security Module](https://en.wikipedia.org/wiki/Hardware_security_module))
-- [May Be] An entitlement system with multi-signature for authentication and authorisation
-- [May Be] A link to an Automated Market Maker contract whose inflection point is determined by the last traded price

 ## Definitions
 ### CLOB